How to Make a Non-Alcoholic Drink You'll Love

 This is where you get to be the artist.
 By making your own syrups, pureeing fresh fruit, and trying out unique mixers, you take full control of the final product.
 You can adjust the sweetness, introduce unexpected herbal notes, and create a drink that’s perfectly tailored to your palate.
 Forget boring, overly sweet non-alcoholic options.
 We’re going to explore how a few simple additions can transform your mocktail game and make every sip an experience.
 It’s easier than you think, and the delicious results are well worth the small effort.

-Use Fresh Fruit Purees and Infusions
+Add a Fresh Twist with Fruit Purees and Infusions

 One of the easiest ways to add depth and authentic flavor to your mocktails is by swapping bottled juices for fresh fruit purees.
 A puree is simply blended fruit, sometimes with a splash of water to get things moving, that gives your drink a rich texture and vibrant taste.
 Think of the difference between a fresh strawberry and strawberry-flavored candy — that’s the kind of impact we’re talking about.
 Berries, mangoes, peaches, and pineapple are all fantastic starting points.